 Raak uses a fascinating mix of four natural stones from Polycor Hardscapes and Masonry’s portfolio to visually layer the patio, — a concept that spoke to her love of color and texture.

-CAROLINA CORAL™ granite was used for the pavers.
-You can order a sample of this stone from Polycor here.
+Although CAROLINA CORAL™ granite was used for the pavers. this granite is custom order only.
+You can request a sample of this stone from Polycor here.

 WOODBURY GRAY™ granite was used for the all of the caps; INDIANA LIMESTONE ‐ FULL COLOR BLEND™ Berkshire™ thin veneer with split face for the fire pit wall, pergola walls and outdoor kitchen; and GEORGIA MARBLE ‐ PEARL GREY™ for the countertops.